Published Date: August 03, 2023

-(e) At Descartes’ option, Descartes may suspend provision of any Services if Descartes has not received payment of undisputed Fees from Customer when due upon five (5) days written notice.
+(e) At Descartes’ option, Descartes may suspend provision of any Descartes products and services if Descartes has not received payment of undisputed Fees from Customer when due upon five (5) days written notice.

-(f) A failure by Customer to pay undisputed Fees when due shall be deemed to be a material breach of the Agreement.
+(f) Failure by Customer to pay undisputed Fees when due shall be deemed to be a material breach of the Agreement.

-(g) All Fees payable to Descartes are exclusive of any taxes, assessments or duties that may be assessed upon the Software, Services, Hardware or any licenses under the Agreement, including, without limitation, sales, use, excise, value added, personal property, electronic/internet commerce, export, import and withholding taxes, but not including taxes based upon Descartes’ income.
-Customer shall directly pay any such taxes assessed against it, including without limitation all taxes that arise out of transactions completed by Customer using the Software.
+(g) All Fees payable to Descartes are exclusive of any taxes, assessments or duties that may be assessed, including, without limitation, sales, use, excise, value added, personal property, electronic/internet commerce, export, import and withholding taxes, but not including taxes based upon Descartes’ income.
+Customer shall directly pay any such taxes assessed against it, including without limitation all taxes that arise out of transactions completed by Customer using the Descartes products or services.
 Customer shall promptly reimburse Descartes for any such taxes payable or collectable by Descartes.
 If any tax in the nature of withholding tax is payable on any sums payable to Descartes under this Agreement, Customer shall pay Descartes such amount as is necessary to ensure that the net amount received by Descartes after such withholding shall be equal to the amount originally due.

 4.2 Overage Fees.
 Where the Order Form provides for only a fixed quantity of transactions, uses, or events (“Quantity”), and is silent on any usage beyond the Quantity (“Extra Usage”), Extra Usage will be invoiced to Customer in arrears as an overage fee.
 The above described overage fee, unless otherwise specified in the Order Form, will be calculated as follows: Unless otherwise specified in the Order Form, overage fees will be calculated and invoiced on the same billing cycle as the product or service to which it relates.

-4.4 Collection Expenses.
-Unless otherwise prohibited or limited by law, Customer agrees to reimburse Descartes for any and all collection related expenses, including reasonable attorney fees, incurred by Descartes in the collection of any amounts owed to Descartes pursuant to the Agreement.
+4.3 Collection Expenses.
+Unless otherwise prohibited or limited by law, Customer agrees to reimburse Descartes for any and all collection related expenses, including reasonable attorney fees, incurred by Descartes in the collection of any past due amounts owed to Descartes pursuant to the Agreement.